rileythomp/cpp-games/README.md

 # cpp-projects
-A collection of small C++ projects
+A collection of small C++ projects.